Wendy-Okoth/PortfolioPLPHackathon1/README.md

 ### 🔹 Interests
-- A brief overview of my personal interests in technology.
+A brief overview of my personal interests in technology.

 ### 🔹 Projects
-- Brief summary of two key projects
+- A brief summary of two key projects is provided.
-- Links to GitHub repositories and live demos are on the other side of the project cards
+- Links to GitHub repositories and live demos are included.
+- These links are accessible on the other side of the project cards.
-- Uses IPFS for one hosted project (Web3 integration)
+- One of the projects features IPFS for Web3 integration.

 ### 🔹 Contact Form
 - There is a styled contact form with required fields